ALL RESIDENCY PETITIONS MUST BE SUBMITTED BY THE START OF THE TERM IN QUESTION.

 All documents submitted must be valid, legible, and dated at least one (1) year and

 one (1) day before the

 session/semester start date and include NAME and A PHYSICAL CALIFORNIA ADDRESS, NO P.O.
 BOXES.
 With

 the exception of the driver’s license or California ID, documents CANNOT be older than 2 years prior to the start of

-paying nonresident tuition at that college. ***Only one item from each category will be accepted.***
+***Only one item from any one source will be accepted.***

 2. California 540 tax form with California as the home address for the previous year including signature page

 (540NR form NOT acceptable) The Federal Tax Form 1040 cannot be used as proof of residency.